Use Vinegar to Clean Your House

 - Eliminate rust: if you have something at home that has rusted (be it a bicycle, a can opener, or a vegetable peeler) use vinegar to clean it.

 - Remove water marks from wood: if you have a wooden table and someone sat down a glass before placing a coaster or a place mat underneath it, if it has left a halo imprint you can eliminate it by rubbing it off with equal parts olive oil and vinegar.

-- Easily remove stickers: this could be the wrapper from a container, a sticker your child had on his/her bag, etc. Just moisten with vinegar and wait.
+- Easily remove stickers: this could be the wrapper from a container, a sticker your child had on his/her bag etc. Just moisten with vinegar and wait.
 After a while it will peel off the surface by itself, almost as if by magic, and you won’t have to make any effort.

 - Eliminate drain odors: it also cleans drains, preventing clogs.
 Place sodium bicarbonate in the drain and then add half a cup of vinegar.
 Cover and let set for 15 minutes.
-Remove the cover and pour cold water down the drain.

 - Clean your dishwasher: the electronic device usually smells bad because it accumulates food waste.
 Place one cup of vinegar in the detergent or powdered soap compartment.
 Run it on the shortest cycle without any dishes inside.

-- Removes wine stains (when used the same day): moisten the clothing with vinegar and let set for a few minutes before washing it.
+- Removes wine stains (when used the same day): moisten the clothing with vinegar and let it set for a few minutes before washing it.
 This works on cotton and polyester clothing, and when used no longer than 24 hours after the stain occurred.